Fundamentals and Principles

 Application & Awarding process

 Gamecity Hamburg runs one application period for Games Lift each year.
-The application phase for Games Lift 2022 runs from May 9 to June 14, 2022.
+The application phase for Games Lift 2022 ended on June 14, 2022.
 To make sure you are up to date with all deadlines regarding our funding programs, join our Discord Server and subscribe to our monthly newsletter.
 A detailed document on How to apply for the Games Lift Incubator can be found here and will take you through the application form step by step.

 We strongly recommend a consultation appointment before submitting the application.
 Please contact us at email@example.com to set up an appointment and include the following information: